icebert04/icebert04.github.io/_posts/2019-4-12-understanding-the-weirdest-of-the-weird.md

 Why the pause?
 I paused because I know it took you only a few seconds to count.
 They are not much are they?

 And I bet it applies to everyone in this world.
 We only have a few because we don't want to get hurt.
-Get hurt by somebody who is "New to our Lives".
+Get hurt by somebody who is **"New"** to our lives.
-That we close our doors to them by saying that our friend's list is "All Full".
+That we close our doors to them by saying that our friend's list is **"All Full"**.

  Allow me to give you one suitable example.
 We all love animals.
 And I have to believe that 90% of us have pets in the house.
 My question is this...
 What kind of animals do you have?